 - Finding an area of interest to assist in chapter operations.
-Scholarship is always a good place to start for a faculty or staff advisor, as it capitalizes on the natural relationship with the Institute.
+The topic of scholarship is always a good place to start for a faculty or staff advisor, as it capitalizes on the natural relationship with the Institute.

-Many of the fraternities and sororities own and operate a facility that are managed by a group of organized alumni, called a house corporation.
+Many of the fraternities and sororities own and operate a facility that is managed by a group of organized alumni, called a house corporation.
 These corporations assist the undergraduate members to repair and maintain the facility, as well as strategically plan for renovations or new construction.
-For question regarding fraternity or sorority housing, please contact Amanda Fishman (email@example.com) in the Office of Greek Affairs.
+For question regarding fraternity or sorority housing, please contact Amanda Fishman (email@example.com) in the Fraternity & Sorority Life Office.

-If you would like to recommend a contractor for any type of vendor/service, please fill out this form to help share those resources as they will be made available to the other Greek houses on campus.
+Additionally, if you would like to recommend a contractor for any type of vendor/service, please fill out this form as it will help share those resources as they will be made available to the other Greek houses on campus.